bangazon-clumsy-penguins/WorkforceManagement/README.md

 Details

-- Shows the details of a training program including start date, end date, and max occupancy
+- Shows the details of a training program including start date, end date, and max occupancy, and current attendees.

 Create

-- Displays a form of free input fields and date selector fields with validation rules to enforce selection on required fields
+- Displays a form of free input fields and date selector fields with validation rules to enforce selection on required fields.